Skip to main content

 Use nematodes

-A natural enemy of slugs and snails, nematodes can be the perfect organic option for getting rid of your pest issue.
+A natural enemy of slugs and snails, nematodes can be the perfect organic option for eliminating your pest issue.
 Nematodes are microscopic worms that you can actually buy for pest control purposes.
-When released, nematodes will attack the slugs and snails, ultimately killing them.
+Nematodes will attack the slugs and snails when released, ultimately killing them.

 Repel pests with unattractive plants